piyushpatel2005/website-archive/content/tutorials/go-programming/pointers/index.md

 var <pointer_name> *<data_type>
 ```

-Below we declare pointer variable for various data types.
+In the code below, we declare pointer variable for various data types.

 ```go
 var ptr_id *int
 var ptr_name *string
 ```

-For uninitialized pointers, we get `nil`.
+Uninitialized pointer get default value of `nil`.
+This means that this pointer points to nothing.

 **Example:**